-As per the Fund's Product Disclosure Statement (PDS), ordinary expenses such as investment management fees, Responsible Entity fees, custodian and administration fees, audit fees, and other ordinary expenses of operating the Fund are covered by the management fees and costs.
+As per the Fund's Product Disclosure Statement (PDS), ordinary expenses such as investment management fees, Responsible Entity fees, custodian fees, administration fees, audit fees and other ordinary expenses of operating the Fund are covered by the management fees and costs.

-h.
+g.
 Income tax

-$\label{thm:current} \textbf{Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unitholders.}$ i.
-Distributions
+Under current legislation, the Fund is not subject to income tax provided it distributes the entirety of its taxable income to its unit holders.